rpsjr/maintainer-tools/Migration-Launchpad-→-GitHub.md

 Some of the tasks will be distributed among the maintainers.

 ## Tasks
-* We have to decide where the OCA should deploy its tools (like the mirroring script and committers script, and maybe others to come)
+* We have to decide where the OCA should deploy its tools (like the script that copies the maintainers in the teams, and maybe others to come)

 * a "nag" script for Github (openerp-nag equivalent), but I don't know Github enough to know if Github is sufficient by itself